Concierge Women’s Health & BHRT

 For women not currently interested in our Concierge Medicine program, our Women’s Health & BHRT program is available.
 This program is a collaborative effort with Melissa Abendroth, RN, and Dr. Matthew Abendroth working closely together to provide competent, modern menopausal and perimenopausal care.

 We use a concierge model for our women’s health and BHRT patients, just like we do for our full Concierge Medicine patients.
-Our patients can reach out to us at any time, directly, to ask questions, report a side effect, request an earlier appointment, or for any other reason, without waiting until the next appointment.
+Our patients can reach out to us directly at any time to ask questions, report a side effect, request an earlier appointment, or for any other reason, without waiting until the next appointment.
 As a concierge patient, you will have as many appointments as you need, in person or remotely, without any additional per-visit expense.

 Please note that hormone replacement therapy is not right for everyone, and therapy is always individualized to your needs.
 An initial consultation does not guarantee a prescription.